Patient Care Technician Departmental Certificate

 Patient care technicians are allied health professionsals who provide direct patient care under the direction and supervision of a nurse.
 They perform basic nursing assistant tasks inluding obtaining patient vital signs and other data, assisting with activities of daily living, performing electrocardiograms (ECGs) and phlebotomy tasks, and communicating with the healthcare team and patients.
 All courses can be applied to the Multi-Skilled Healthcare one-year certificate and Associate of Technical Studies - Multi-skilled Healthcare degree programs

 Credit equivalencies may not exceed one half of the required technical course credits to receive this certificate.
 Credit equivalencies include articulated, experiential, transfer, and proficiency credit.
+All courses must be completed with a grade of C or better.

 |EMS 1171||Basic Life Support: CPR||0.5|